Calculated-Risk/phase-1-project/README.md

 # Credits

 1. Background Image: PIRO4D at Pixabay
-2. My amazing colleagues at work!
-Thank you!!
+2. Feedback from my amazing colleagues at work!
+Thank you so much!!
-3. Flatiron students & alumn's who have given me feedback and assistance along the way!
+3. Flatiron students & alum's who have given me feedback and assistance along the way!
 Thank you!!
-4. MDN resources
+4. Mozilla / MDN resources
 5. W3Schools resources